gmsh-1/about/README.md

 Recognizing the importance of data protection, I've implemented a comprehensive backup strategy.
 This includes:
 - Regular snapshots of critical VMs and containers
-- Offsite backups using TrueNAS replication to a remote location
-- Cloud backups for essential data using rclone to encrypt and sync to cloud storage providers
+- Backup replication using rclone to encrypt and sync on a separate local server
+- Offsite backups remote location

 To ensure high availability for critical services, I've set up:
 - Proxmox clusters with live migration capabilities
 - Load balancing for web services using HAProxy
 - Redundant storage with TrueNAS using ZFS RAID configurations
-- Automated failover for key services using Keepalived
+- Automated failover for network and key services

-My homelab journey is a continuous learning experience, pushing me to explore new technologies, overcome challenges, and develop a deep understanding of modern IT infrastructure.
-It's not just a hobby; it's a dynamic environment where I can experiment with enterprise-grade solutions, enhance my skills in areas ranging from network security to home automation, and stay at the forefront of technological advancements.
-The combination of high-speed networking, robust virtualization, advanced security measures, and automation tools allows me to create a homelab that rivals many professional setups, providing an invaluable platform for learning and innovation.